-Let’s face it.
-Some days are just tougher than others.
-Despite the best-laid details in our beautiful planners, there are days that don’t start the way we intended.
 Perhaps a child wets the bed, creating a new mini to-do list that you just don’t have time for.
-Maybe a friend drops in for an unexpected visit, and there goes the time you were planning on running errands or doing a special project with the kids.
+Maybe a friend drops in for an unexpected visit, and, delightful though it may be, you have to rethink when you’re going to run those errands or complete that special project with the kids.
 Some days you end up with sick kids, or YOU are sick.

 Today we’re sharing some favorite easy recipes so you can write them down and stash them for those “OH NO!” days.
 If you have a few minutes, share YOUR easy recipes in the comments!
 Then we can all have our own little go-to cookbook right here at this post!

-Have some ground beef but you’re going to be gone on a field trip and you don’t want to cook when you come home?
+Have some ground beef but you’re going to be gone on a field trip or out running errands and you don’t want to cook when you come home?
 That’s okay!
 Use your Crock-Pot!

 Brown hamburger with onion and garlic and dump in crock.
 Add a small can of baked beans, 32-oz of beef broth, and about half a jar of spaghetti sauce.
 Mix.
 Dice some potatoes and carrots.
 Throw in.
 Add some salt and pepper.
 Cook on low most of the day, or on high 4 hours.
 Enjoy!